cs4rl/guide/index.md

 the ‘go to place’ for the new and exciting Open Science data world that is opening up to the wider public.

-As a starting point the guide will use four recommendations for Citizen Science from the [LIBER Open Science Roadmap](https://doi.org/10.5281/zenodo.1303002): infrastructures; good scientific practice; guidelines, and; skilling.
+As a starting point the guide will use the four recommendations for Citizen Science from the [LIBER Open Science Roadmap](https://doi.org/10.5281/zenodo.1303002): infrastructures; good scientific practice; guidelines, and; skilling.